 Know what you're great at, and as your business grows, make sure you have people with complementary skills and perspectives around you.

-Chang joined Upfront as an Associate in 2016.
-Most recently, she was the first Product Manager at the Minerva Project, a venture-backed, tech-enabled university for the 21st century — rethinking everything in order to offer a better education at a lower cost.
-She also co-founded and was the COO of an ed-tech startup in China, which is still going strong in Beijing.
+Prior to joining Upfront in 2016, she was the first Product Manager at the Minerva Project, a venture-backed, tech-enabled university for the 21st century — rethinking everything in order to offer a better education at a lower cost.
+She also co-founded and was the COO of an ed-tech startup in China, which has raised $48 million to-date.
 Previously, she was a Consultant at The Boston Consulting Group, where she advised clients across technology, retail, and healthcare sectors as well as private equity investors.
 Chang has also spent time at Microsoft and Jane Street Capital.

 Chang received her MBA from the Harvard Business School and her AB in Applied Mathematics from Harvard University, with a minor in Computer Science.